 Call me lazy, but if l can save some time, why not use shortcuts?
 They can be life savers when you have too little time, but don’t want to eat rubbish.

-If you’ve tried these CHICKPEA PATTIES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried these VEGETARIAN CHICKPEA PATTIES WITH BROCCOLI AND POTATOES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 1 tin chickpeas (400 grams)